 Craig Montana Fly Fishing Community

 The fly fishing community is vibrant and welcoming.
 The folks in Craig are happy to assist visitors with their angling endeavors.
-Local guides provide valuable insights on the most appropriate flies to use, and the most effective techniques to employ.
+Local guides provide valuable insights on the most appropriate flies to use and the most effective techniques to employ.
 Local fly shops, lodges, and eateries offer a friendly atmosphere.
-Whether you’re swapping stories over a cold beer at one of the local watering holes or sharing tips and tricks on the riverbank.
-Craig offers a sense of camaraderie among anglers that sets it apart from other fly fishing destinations.
+Whether you’re swapping stories at Izaak’s for a well-earned meal.
+It’s a place where first-timers rub elbows with seasoned pros, and where friendships are forged over a shared love of trout fishing.
+There’s a sense of camaraderie that sets it apart from other fly fishing destinations.

-Craig boasts a range of lodging options.
-Rustic cabins to riverside lodges, providing the perfect place to relax and unwind after a day on the water.
-Our partnership properties offer Living Water clients exclusive pricing and accommodations.
-To find out more about Fly Fishing in Craig Montana give us a call.
+Craig boasts a range of lodging options, from rustic cabins to riverside lodges, providing the perfect place to relax and unwind after a day on the water.
+Our partner properties offer Living Water clients exclusive pricing and accommodations.
+To find out more about fly fishing and lodging in Craig, Montana, give us a call.

 I’ve fished the Missouri from Holter and Craig, even a couple of non-medical creeks.
 I love it there.